 Within the De La Salle community the subject of Computing is taught both as a standalone subject to KS3 and KS4 and as a cross curricular link with most of the other subjects within the school.
-Outside of lessons students are able to use the ICT facilities to undertake workshops for most subjects.
+Outside of computing lessons students are able to use the ICT facilities to carry out work for other subjects.

 It is the aim of our department that students leave our community prepared for the working environment, with a wide range of ICT and Computing skills as well as being responsible, safe users of technology and online services.